 - Big Top does the same thing to Peter out of vengeance.

-- From Bad to Worse: Peter is first stranded in the Everfree forest, kidnapped, locked in a cage as part of a sideshow to be whipped and humiliated, escapes only to be nearly killed by a minotaur, pursued by ponies, nearly killed by Prince Blueblood driven to near suicide, nearly framed for eating a filly, attacked by rogue griffin soldiers, trapped on the Astral Plane due to a sabotage of Twlight's experiments, and brought back only to learn that not only severed his connection to Earth, but the magic he has been absorbing and channeling to his world will now build up inside him, until he EXPLODES.
+- From Bad to Worse: Poor Peter.
+First he's stranded in the Everfree forest, then kidnapped and locked in a cage as part of a sideshow to be whipped and humiliated, escapes only to be nearly killed by a minotaur, pursued by ponies, nearly killed by Prince Blueblood, driven to near-suicide, almost framed for eating a filly, attacked by rogue griffin soldiers, trapped on the Astral Plane due to a sabotage of Twlight's experiments, and brought back only to learn that not only is his connection to Earth severed, but the magic he has been absorbing and channeling to his world will now build up inside him until he EXPLODES.

 - Hope Spot: Thanks to some Magibabble, Twilight discovers she can use the connection Peter has with Earth to send him home.
 Apart from the risk of being separated from the friends he's made in Equestria (particularly Sveti), it seems like a dream come true.
 Then a sabotaged experiment to test this possibility not only cuts off Peter from home, but has given him one month to live before the magic he's absorbing causes him to explode.

 - Peter gets another one when Twilight gives him an amulet to safely siphon off the magic he has been accumulating.
 A second gryphon attempt to get him fails when one of them tries to use a teleport charm to whisk Peter away, only to make the amulet explode, resulting in him only having a few hours before he succumbs to magic overload.